 He said they should be moved into a system that would require them to negotiate with customers like Air New Zealand, with either party having the option to call in an independent arbitrator.

-Next story in Political: Australian PM rules out welfare for expat Kiwis
+Next story in Politics: Australian PM rules out welfare for expat Kiwis